All Eyez on Me (film): Plot

 At the Clinton Correctional Facility in 1995, a documentary filmmaker arrives to interview Tupac Shakur.
 In a flashback to 1971, Tupac's mother, Afeni Shakur, and other Black Panther Party members are released from prison following acquittal.
 From an early age, Tupac, instilled with black pride, witnesses multiple injustices in his neighborhood.
 His stepfather, Mutulu, a revolutionary, is caught by the FBI for an armored-truck robbery and murder.
 As Tupac gets older, he distances himself from his mother's revolutionary ideals.
 He attends the Baltimore School for the Arts, where he becomes friends with Jada Pinkett.

 Tupac's music career begins when he joins Digital Underground for their hit "Same Song".
 Under manager Atron Gregory, he begins to have hip-hop albums produced.
 Although his music becomes popular, some songs' controversial lyrics cause tensions between him and his record producers.
 Tupac begins acting in movies such as Juice, as well as collaborating with performers including Biggie Smalls.
 He generates both praise and controversy.

 Tupac finds himself beaten by police officers over jaywalking.
 Another time, after he and E.D.I.
 Mean, a member of 2Pac's group called, "Outlawz" intervene when two white male off-duty police officers assault a black man, Tupac is arrested for shooting at the cops.
-Tupac develops a contentious relationship with a Brooklyn drug dealing club promoter and aspiring music executive named Nigel.
+Tupac develops a contentious relationship with a Brooklyn gangster named Nigel.

 In 1993, Tupac goes on trial for rape and harassment charges.
 On November 30, 1994, he is attacked and robbed by three men from Brooklyn in the lobby of Quad Recording Studios, is shot five times before the men flee, and is hospitalized.
 The following day, Tupac is found not guilty of rape, but found guilty of illegal touching, and sentenced to eighteen months in prison.